Is a DUI Considered a Traffic Violation or a Criminal Offense?

 is-a-dui-considered-a-criminal-offense.jpg

 Also, in DC, the number of DUIs that a person has committed in a 15-year period can drastically affect the punishment that is imposed on someone convicted of a drunk driving charge.
 Upon getting a second DUI charge, the penalties become harsher.
-Washington DC prescribes a minimum of 10 days of jail time for a second DUI conviction within 15 years.
+Washington, DC, prescribes a minimum of 10 days of jail time for a second DUI conviction within 15 years.
 Fines and jail time continue to rise with each successive drunk driving charge.
 Higher BAC (blood alcohol content) scores also bring with them greater fines and jail times.